bmwcarit/Emma/doc/readme-emma.md

 During the analysis, it will be examined to which extent these memory resources are used.

 For each configId, globalConfig.json assigns a compiler.
 This means that the mapfiles belonging to the configId were created by the selected compiler.
 This is important, since the format of these files are specific to the compiler.
-For each configId an addressSpaces*.json config file will be assigned.
+For each configId an addressSpaces*.json configuration file will be assigned.
-Furthermore the globalConfig.json assigns compiler specific config files to each configId, that need to be consistent with the selected compiler.
+Furthermore the globalConfig.json assigns compiler specific configuration files to each configId, that need to be consistent with the selected compiler.
 For example if a GHS compiler was selected to the configId, then the compiler specific configuration part of this configId have to fulfill the requirements described in the [Formal Definition of the GHS compiler specific configuration](#formal-definition-of-the-GHS-compiler-specific-configuration) chapter.